BP, Reliance win Egyptian crude oil supply contracts in 2013

 Other winners included trading house Vitol, Petraco and Dynacom.

-A separate supply tender for one 60,000 tonne cargo per month of Egypt's medium-sweet Qarun grade was awarded to Italy's oil and gas giant Eni (ENI.MI), the sources said.
+A separate supply tender for one 60,000 tonne cargo per month of Egypt's medium-sweet Qarun grade was awarded to Italy's oil and gas giant Eni, the sources said.

 The results were not confirmed by the companies.